-In 1980 this popular talk of Steenstrup's was translated and published in English by J. Knudsen of the Zoological Museum, Copenhagen, and M.A.
-Roeleveld of the South African Museum.
+In 1980 Steenstrup’s popular talk was translated and published in English by Jørgen Knudsen of the Zoological Museum, Copenhagen, and MA Roeleveld of the South African Museum.

 Reconstructing the Soetwater giant squid

-An important addition to our Aquatic World gallery was to have an example of a giant squid.
-It was decided that a model would be built based on a mature female with a mantle (body) length of 1.85 meters.
-This animal was stranded at Soetwater, near the Slangkop lighthouse at Kommetjie, after a storm in March 1991.
-The museum's taxidermy section would undertake the model and that it would have to be as accurate as possible based on the latest squid findings and research.
-As luck would have it the museum has a resident squid specialist who would provide the necessary scientific background and expertise.
+An important addition to our aquatic world gallery was an example of a giant squid.
+It was decided that a model would be built based on a mature female, with a mantle (body) length of 1.85 metres, which had been stranded at Soetwater, near the Slangkop Lighthouse at Kommetjie, after a storm in March 1991.
+The museum’s taxidermy section would undertake the model and ensure that it would be as accurate as possible based on the latest findings and research.
+As luck would have it, the museum had a resident squid specialist who would provide the necessary scientific background and expertise.

-Reconstructing the Soetwater giant squid involved a lot of research to fill in the details that were lost due to damage of the specimen.
+Reconstructing the Soetwater giant squid involved a lot of research, to fill in details that were lost due to the damage of the specimen.
 Sources of information included records and photographs of other specimens collected in recent years.
-Still, none of the South African giant squids had intact tentacles, which may reach a length eight times that of the mantle.
+Still, none of the South African giant squid had intact tentacles, which may reach a length eight times that of the mantle.
 Even the eight shorter arms were incomplete in all our specimens.